lfrank01/CircuitPython/CircuitPython_LCD/README.md

 The website [CircuitPython Read The Docs](https://readthedocs.org/projects/circuitpython/) was a helpful tool, as it allowed me to search for the libraries that were needed.

 Another note was that the Metro MO Express may not have had the memory to run the i2c code, among other large libraries such as capacitive touch.
 As a solution, Dr. Shields converted the (.py) libraries into (.mpy) files, which are compressed.
-This was a smart decision.
-However, I did not do it, because an (.mpy) file is not human-readable, and I wanted to be able to understand the libraries.
+One should note that an (.mpy) file is not readable by humans.

 ## Lessons Learned